BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/linearicons-premium.md

 ---
-title: Linearicons-Premium
+title: Linearicons Premium
-description: How to install and configure Linearicons-Premium for Blade Icons.
+description: How to install and configure Linearicons Premium for Blade Icons.
-breadcrumbs: [Documentation, Families, Linearicons-Premium]
+breadcrumbs: [Documentation, Families, Linearicons Premium]
 ---

 ## Installation